phoenixframework/phoenix/C_routing.md

 - [Plug.Session](http://hexdocs.pm/plug/Plug.Session.html) - a plug that sets up session management.
   Note that fetch_session/2 must still be explicitly called before using the session as this plug just sets up how the session is fetched

-- [Plug.Router](http://hexdocs.pm/plug/Plug.Router.html) - plugs our router into the request cycle
+- [Plug.Router](http://hexdocs.pm/plug/Plug.Router.html) - plugs a router into the request cycle

 #####The `:browser` and `:api` Pipelines

 Phoenix defines two other pipelines by default, `:browser` and `:api`.
 The router will invoke these after it matches a route, assuming we have called `pipe_through/1` with them in the enclosing scope.

-As their names suggest, the `:browser` pipeline prepares for routes which render HTML for a browser.
+As their names suggest, the `:browser` pipeline prepares for routes which render requests for a browser.
 The `:api` pipeline prepares for routes which produce data for an api.

 The `:browser` pipeline has four plugs: `plug :accepts, ~w(html)` which defines the request format or formats which will be accepted, `:fetch_session`, which, naturally, fetches the session data and makes it available in the connection, `:fetch_flash` which retrieves any flash messages which may have been set, and  `:protect_from_forgery`, which protects form posts from cross site forgery.